criteo/node-disruption-controller/README.md

 ApplicationDisruptionBudget aims at providing a way to expose service level healthiness to Kubernetes.
 In some cases, an application can be unhealthy even if all its pods are running.

+You can select Pods and/or PVCs.

+##### PVC selector

+The main reason of using a PVC selector is to ensure that node that contains data don't enter maintenance in the event of pods not running on node.

+The PVC selector only make sense if you are using local storage and PV have a nodeAffinity that is set.

+##### Application level healthcheck

 **This is not implemented yet!**
 The aim is to provide a http hook that will be called by the controller to check the healthiness before accepting or rejecting a disruption,